 To start, it’s not a list (for a change) but a good old-fashioned word cloud on the key IT if not future ITSM capabilities.
 Here are some of the technology-related opportunities and issues that organizations need to consider both now and looking forward:

 You’ll notice that machine learning and artificial intelligence (AI) are both large and central in the image, with this unsurprising given the shared statistic that: “63% of IT leaders are investing in AI and machine learning.”

 You might also be thinking “Where’s a digital transformation in all this?”
 It was definitely a theme running throughout the event, along with BMC’s own “run and reinvent,” with a great example provided by @JasonAndrewBMC – an app-driven, coffee-machine-like, home brewing device that’s a disruption for the brewing industry.

-Another interesting digital transformation example was provided by BMC customer @Cargill.
+Another interesting digital transformation example of future ITSM capabilities was provided by BMC customer @Cargill.
 It can tell from data related to the movement of shrimps’ legs whether the shrimps’ food mix and/or volume need to be changed.

 Both of which are probably not two examples that you’d immediately think of when talking about digital transformation.

 Finally, before I get to the tips to improve your future ITSM capabilities, if you’re like me then you love ITSM-related statistics.
 These from @vidsus were worth capturing and sharing: